General Information

 Figure 3 shows a bottom view of the bridge.

-The horizontals (1 and 2) and the truss are connected by welding; the former does not touch the latter.
+The horizontals (1 and 2) and the truss are connected by welding; gaps between the cross-frame and the truss are noticeable.

 Alternative Variant

-Figure 5 shows a schematic three-dimensional view of the used bridge and a beam bridge variant with I-section girders.
+Figure 5 shows a schematic three-dimensional view of the truss bridge and a beam bridge variant.

-The truss is continuous, while the beam bridge model consists of three simply supported beams.
+The truss is continuous, while the beam bridge consists of three simply supported I-beams.
 The deck and the stringers are equal on both bridges, while cross-beams are installed in the beam bridge instead of cross-frames.